aljoscharei/RPG/GM_FlohFelixAljoscha/Fill.md

 3. Movement is either more or less exhausting.
 Characters can travel (1-3) 25%, (4-5) 50%, or (6) 75% longer/less than normal before needing to rest.

-If gravity is non-existent, characters, and all unattached objects, “fall” 1d6×10’ into the air, and are only capable of movement through flight, pushing off nearby objects, etc.
+If gravity is non-existent, characters, and all unattached objects, “fall” `dice: 1d6`×10’ into the air, and are only capable of movement through flight, pushing off nearby objects, etc.

 ##### 11.7.2.
 Travel